“Labor Omnia Vincit” McKay Law

 Don’t Sign Releases Without Counsel

-Adjusters move fast.
+Insurance companies push quick settlements.
 The full damages picture takes time to emerge.
 Early settlement is rarely in your interest.

 Attorney Costs